Endometriosis

 Symptoms of endometriosis

-One of the most common symptoms of endometriosis is pain in your pelvis, which is usually worse just before and during your period.
-The endometriosis pain may get worse over time and you may find that it doesn’t get better when you take over-the-counter painkillers, such as ibuprofen.
+One of the most common endometriosis symptoms is pain in your pelvis, which is usually worse just before and during your period.
+Endometriosis pain may get worse over time and you may find that it doesn’t get better when you take over-the-counter painkillers such as ibuprofen.

 Other endometriosis symptoms include: